-The blended sports law diploma course, pioneer and unique in Colombia, analyzes the latest reforms in international sports law and brings together, in a final week of classes in Bogota, the best professionals in the country
+The blended sports law diploma course (in Spanish), pioneer and unique in Colombia, analyzes the latest reforms in international sports law and brings together, in a final week of classes in Bogota, the best professionals in the country

 The sports industry is governed by laws that not only must be known, but also known how to interpret in the resolution of conflicts, whether of international or national application.
 Johan Cruyff Institute will offer the first and only blended diploma course in sports law in Colombia, combining an online part dedicated to international law with a week of face-to-face classes on national law in Bogota.